 Hellebores are native to the alkaline soils of mountainous regions of eastern Europe, northern Turkey and China, with species also occurring in Western Europe and the Mediterranean.

 They come in a wide variety of flower forms and colours, some of which are highly prized among aficionados.
 They are popular with pollinators and will happily cross and produce seedlings, although these will often look different to the parents.
-They make fine cut flowers but last far better if they are cut after being pollinated.
-The flower heads also look wonderful in floating in water bowls.
+They make fine cut flowers and last far better if they are cut after being pollinated.
+The flower heads also look wonderful floating in water bowls.

 Hellebores are best planted after they’ve flowered as they dislike root disturbance and should be divided only in autumn.
 They are best propagated from seed.

 Flowering in winter is a risky business, but Hellebores are up to the task.
 You may see them flop dramatically in freezing weather as if all is lost, but this is a coping mechanism and plants bounce right back with the thaw.